makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 The Oracle Core Unit is painfully aware of the gas costs of the Oracles being linearly correlated with the Ethereum gas cost base fee.
 With peaks of over 7000 gwei within the past year, the Oracle Core Unit has spent an enormous of time on optimizing the Oracles to reduce gas usage.

-Past and Current Initiatives:
+Past and current initiatives:

-- fine tuning quorum
+- Fine-tuning quorum.
-- fine tuning price spread
+- Fine-tuning price spread.
-- fine tuning expiration time
+- Fine-tuning expiration time.
-- offboarding unprofitable collateral types
+- Offboarding unprofitable collateral types.
-- novel signing mechanisms research
+- Novel signing mechanisms research.
-- data compression research (multi-asset medianizer)
+- Data compression research (multi-asset medianizer).
-- reducing external contract calls (medianizer-OSM hybrid)
+- Reducing external contract calls (medianizer-OSM hybrid).
-- Oracle Security Module rearchitecture (OSMv2)
+- Oracle Security Module rearchitecture (OSMv2).
-- MegaPoker ‘smart-poke’
+- MegaPoker ‘smart-poke’.
-- L2 optimized Oracle smart contracts (calldata compression)
+- L2 optimized Oracle smart contracts (calldata compression).

 **Oracle as a Service (OaaS) business**

 The Oracle Core Unit is building an Oracle as a Service product to create an Oracle business on behalf of the DAO.
 This Oracle business will bolster the reputation of MakerDAO as a secure and reliable high-value service provider, help subsidize the costs incurred by Oracles, and potentially generate profit.
 Oracles as a service can also be used as leverage for partnerships and integrations.
-For example MakerDAO may be more willing to lend Dai to a secondary lender if they utilize Maker Oracles as it minimizes MakerDAO’s risk exposure to external Oracle providers.
+For example, MakerDAO may be more willing to lend Dai to a secondary lender if they utilize Maker Oracles as it minimizes MakerDAO’s risk exposure to external Oracle providers.

+### Roadmap and Objectives

+- Research and Publish Oracle Assessments to Advise the DAO on collateral onboarding.
+- Implement and deploy Oracles to support collateral onboarding.
+- Deploy Oracles on L2 & EVM-based L1.
+- Maker Teleport Oracle to support MakerDAO L2 Initiatives.
+  - Arbitrum.
+  - Optimism.
+  - StarkNet.
+- Optimize Oracle Gas Costs.
+- Next-gen Oracle client (Ghost).
+- Extend Feed Validator Set.
+- Re-Architecture Oracle Security Module smart contract.
+- Oracle Dashboard.
+- Next-gen Oracle relayer client.
+- Advanced Oracle Monitoring.

 ## Headcount Planning / Team Summary

 The Oracle Core Unit made the deliberate decision to pause hiring during the peak of the bull-run as candidate salary expectations were unreasonably high and ultimately unsustainable.
-Now that market sentiment has mean-reverted the Oracle Core Unit plans to aggressively pursue hiring for key roles.
+Now that market sentiment has mean-reverted, the Oracle Core Unit plans to aggressively pursue hiring for key roles.
 Due to the nature of finding exceptional talent, projections for modeling number of FTEs over time are not meaningful and therefore not provided.

-Current: 6 FTE + 1 PT
+- Current: 6 FTE + 1 PT

-Target: 15 FTE + 2 PT
+- Target: 15 FTE + 2 PT

-**Current Roles:**
+**Current Roles**

-Facilitator
+- Facilitator

-Engineering Lead
+- Engineering Lead

-3x Senior Backend Engineer
+- 3x Senior Backend Engineer

-Backend Engineer
+- Backend Engineer

-Researcher (PT)
+- Researcher (PT)

 **Open Roles**

-**varying seniority*
+**Varying Seniority*

-Operations Manager
+- Operations Manager

-Risk / Research Lead
+- Risk / Research Lead

-Researcher
+- Researcher

-Governance and Community Liaison
+- Governance and Community Liaison

-Smart Contract Engineer
+- Smart Contract Engineer

-Fullstack Engineer
+- Fullstack Engineer

-Backend Engineer
+- Backend Engineer

-DevOps Engineer
+- DevOps Engineer

-Marketing Associate
+- Marketing Associate

-### **Headcount Strategy**
+#### Headcount Strategy

 The expansion with open roles is meant to professionalize the Oracle Core Unit.
 Currently the Oracle Core Unit has strong specialised engineering talent.
 This engineering core needs to be supplemented with key skills to create supporting products and infrastructure that reinforce the transparency, accessibility, reliability, and marketability of the Oracle service.

 **Operations Manager**

-Currently all operations related functions are being handled by the Facilitator including accounting, payments, expenses, organizing offsite logistics, recruiting, interviews, ect.
-As the organisation scales these responsibilities will amplify and take up more and more of the Facilitator’s bandwidth.
-An operations manager will free up the Facilitator to work on higher impact items such as business initiatives and improving internal processes.
+Currently all operations-related functions are being handled by the Facilitator, including accounting, payments, expenses, organizing offsite logistics, recruiting, interviews, etc. As the organisation scales, these responsibilities will amplify and take up more and more of the Facilitator’s bandwidth.
+An operations manager will free up the Facilitator to work on higher-impact items such as business initiatives and improving internal processes.

 **Head of Risk / Research & Researcher**